We are community supported and may earn a commission when you buy through links on our site. Learn more

 What do you like about autumn?
 I have recently realized that autumn is one of the best seasons of the year.
 The weather is still warm… even as the cold begins to creep in.

 The leaves change color.
 Near my house there are spectacular walnut trees that turn glorious colors of red, and yellow and gold.
-But, I am not here to talk about the trees… I am here to talk about our lives after 60.
+But, I am not here to talk about the trees… I am here to talk about our lives after 60, and 70 – and beyond.

 Our society does not value the special qualities of age, except when it comes to a good wine.
 But I have come to feel that this is one of the best times in my life.
 And if there is one thing I have learned in 68 years on the planet, it is to appreciate what you have each moment.